PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 43

+Introduced Path view, Path() take a closure which accpet one parameter, Path.
+Ex: Path{ path in dosomething with path}.
+We can use this with CGPoint to hardcore a graph in our UI but there is a better way.

+More advance trick to draw custom view is by using struct conform to Shape.
+Shape has one requirement func path(in:) ->Path.
+We can use struct conform to Shape for reusble code, and also dynamically draw our UI because the neat parameter in: which is a CGRect that have the info of the view container.
+For example, in.minX or in.midX return the left most coordinate and mid coordinate respectably.

+Things to be careful when drawing arc using path.addArc(): SwiftUI's degree 0 begin at the right side like a unit circle.
+It measure coordinate differenctly, so we have to input false for clockwise when want a clockwise behavior.

+Also, 90 degree is at bottom, 270 is at top.

+InSettableShape protocol which have method of StrokeBorder() that draw inside the shape, rather in the border such as .Stroke().
+InSettableShape basically allow the shape to reduce its size, by insetAmount.
+Notice, InsettableShape protocol builded upon Sahpe protocol, perhaps through protocol?
+It need a func inset(by amount: CGFloat) ->some InsettableShape {} that return a size changed instance back.(See SwiftUI Day 43 project)

+////////////

 SwiftUI Day 42

 use buttonStyle() and .tint() modifier for navigationLink to change the way SwiftUI highlight the view.
 NavigationLink behave like a button here.